Auto-Vocabulary Semantic Segmentation: LLM-based Auto-Vocabulary Evaluator

-The LLM Mapper is tasked with generating a mapping dictionary, which is used to change the predicted class index of each pixel to the corresponding class index in the dataset.
+The LLM Mapper is tasked with creating a mapping dictionary which maps from auto-vocabulary classes to fixed-vocabulary classes.
+The resulting mapping dictionary can be used during inference to map pixel-level class predictions belonging to an automatically generated out-of-vocabulary class to fixed-vocabulary class indices.
+In Alg.~\ref{algorithm}, we detail the procedure to create the mapper.